wchen204/react-learning/README.md

 ## Courses
 - **React - The Complete Guide 2025 (incl.
 Next.js, Redux)**
   - Focus on core React concepts, Next.js for server-side rendering, and Redux for state management.

 ## Current Learning Topics
-- **Building Custom React Hooks**: Currently learning how to create custom hooks in React to enhance component logic and reuse it across different components.
+- **Working with Forms & User Input**: Currently learning how to handle forms and user input in React, including controlled and uncontrolled components, form submissions, validation, and managing form state.

 ## Projects
 - No projects added yet.
 This section will be updated as I build mini-projects and practical applications throughout the course.

 ## Milestones
 - **Completed**: React basics — Components, Props, State, and Lifecycle
+- **Completed**: Building Custom React Hooks
-- **Currently learning**: **Building Custom React Hooks**
+- **Currently learning**: Working with Forms & User Input

 ## Next Steps
-- Continue with custom hooks section and build small examples.
+- Continue with the forms and user input section and build small examples.
 - Start learning Redux and its integration with React.
 - Explore Next.js for full-stack development with React.